jasonzissman/gamification-engine/readme.md

 See the [common use cases](./docs/use-cases/overview.md) for examples on how to create and use goals.

-## TODO!!!!
+## Feature Ideas that Need Prioritization
+* Support nested (dot notation) activity field names
+* Event stream integration
+* Allow enabling/disabling of goals
-* Allow enable/disable of goals
+* Allow expiration of goals
-* Support nested event properties
-* Perf test: create baseline that reliably executes in given environment (ram/CPU/etc).
-* Perf test: make tests deterministic!
-* Push notifications when goal completed.
+* Push notifications when entity completes goal
-* Add support for goal expiration!
-Should not process criteria/goals that are no longer applicable.
-* Cache calls to database
-* General authorization approach.
+* Authorization
 * Put in timing/profiling options to warn if things are going too slow
-* Cache common/repeated calls
 * support mutli-node or clustered model (broadcast to clients when known attributes change)
 * use Jest instead of Mocha